MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-rdp-driver-netvsc.md

 ---
 title: Troubleshoot a netvsc.sys issue when you connect remotely to a Windows 10 or Windows Server 2016 VM in Azure | Microsoft Docs
-description: Learn how to troubleshoot a netsvc.sys-related RDP issue when you connecting to a Windows 10 or Windows Server 2016 VM in Azure. | Microsoft Docs
+description: Learn how to troubleshoot a netsvc.sys-related RDP issue when you connecting to a Windows 10 or Windows Server 2016 VM in Azure.
 services: virtual-machines-windows
 documentationCenter: ''
 author: genlin